WilyWren2/ReactNativeAxaMobileSdk/README.md

 <summary>Use this API to force an upload event.</summary>

 An upload event sends all information collected since any previous upload event to the APM servers.

 Parameters:
-- transactionName is a string
 - callback is a function which expects a response object and an ErrorString.

 Response is a key,value paired object which contains:
 - the Key 'CAMDOResponseKey'  holds any URLResponse information